Install OpenStack using guided installation instructions

 When prompted, enter the following values:

-• Configure proxy for access to external network resources? - type n and press Enter,
+• Use proxy to access external network resources? - type n and press Enter,

 • Management networks shared by hosts - type the value of the CIDR field from the “Control plane networking” sub-section of the “Reference configuration” section and press Enter,